Magneli/Anki_addon/README.md

 ### Windows

+    * Download zip file.
-    * Download all files and put the contents in the anki addon folder.
+    * Unzip and put the contents of the unzippped folder inside the anki addon folder.
     * Download bs4 for python 2.7, unzip it and put the bs4 folder in the anki addon folder.